 Let me say it again, straightforwardly now: this is a request for an accommodation–albeit one to participate in a truculent, potentially anathema activity–and, what’s more, a prognostication that if the playing field were leveled, the disabled guy would best his ablebodied opponent at the opponent’s own game.
 (Note the deft, parenthetical, obviously mordant pivot from sight to rhymed flight in a poem without end-rhyme, by a poet notoriously antipathetic to the device–which corrodes ability’s lustrous surface in the process.)
 Now that’s an unnerving thought.

 Harapha’s retort, we might already guess, is just as dismissive as the one I received, though certainly far more egregious.
 In the compulsory ablebodiedness of the play, and Milton’s increasingly medicalized world, Samson’s is a ludicrous claim.
 Unsurprisingly, then, Harapha insists that the erstwhile standard-bearer is fit only “to grind / Among the slaves and assess [his] comrades, / As good for nothing else, no better service” (1161-3); no longer can he be considered a “worthy match” (1164).
-“To fight with thee no man of arms will deign” (1226), Harapha summarizes, for Samson is “a man condemned,” a “slave enrolled” (1225), and blind.
-These two denunciations bear recapitulation: first Harapha demurs from fighting with the excuse, “honor / Certain to have won by mortal duel from thee, / I lose, prevented by thy eyes put out” (1101-3); then, he reasserts, “To combat with a blind man I disdain, / And thou hast need much washing to be touched” (1106-7).
+“To fight with thee no man of arms will deign” (1226), Harapha summarizes, for Samson is “a man condemned,” blind, a “slave enrolled” (1225) (the language of slavery proving an obvious problem here, but not one I can dwell upon at the moment).
+These two denunciations bear recapitulation: first, Harapha demurs from fighting with the excuse, “honor / Certain to have won by mortal duel from thee, / I lose, prevented by thy eyes put out” (1101-3); then, he reasserts, “To combat with a blind man I disdain, / And thou hast need much washing to be touched” (1106-7).
 Harapha thus dehumanizes Samson beyond even Dalila by denouncing him as unworthy of any rivalry, any relationship, suitable only to gawk at with derision.
 Blindness marks the end of the only career Samson has ever known, and the beginning of a new one, as objectified aberrance.